 Vs = V1 + V2 + V3 + … VnIReq = IR1 + IR2+ IR3 + …..+ IRn

 Dividing the whole equation by I, Req = R1 + R2+ R3 + …..+ Rn

 From the above equation it is evident that in a series connection of resistances, the total resistance is equal to the sum of the individual resistances.

 Resistance connected in parallel.

 In a parallel circuit voltage across every branch is equal.
-Let I1, I2, I3, … In be the current across each resistance.
-Then total current across the series connected resistances is given by
+Let I1, I2, I3, … In is the current across each resistance.
+Then total current across the parallel-connected resistance is given by

 1/Req = 1/R1 + 1/R2+ 1/R3 + …..+ 1/Rn